Optional Practical Training (OPT)

 What is the E-Verify program?The E-Verify program is an Internet-based system operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration (SSA).
 The E-Verify program determines employment eligibility of new hires and the validity of their Social Security Numbers.
 The system electronically compares information contained on the Employment Eligibility Verification Form I-9 with records contained in SSA and DHS databases to help employers verify identity and employment eligibility of newly-hired employees.

-I do not have a STEM degree.
-What can I do to extend OPT?Currently only students with STEM degrees are eligible for a 17-month extension to OPT.
-However, any F-1 student whose employer files an H-1B petition on his/her behalf may be able to extend his/her OPT period.
+What can I do to extend OPT?Any F-1 student whose employer files an H-1B petition on his/her behalf may be able to extend his/her OPT period.
 If a cap-subject H-1B petition on his/her behalf is accepted by the USCIS in the April lottery, the OPT period and F-1 status is automatically extended while the case is pending.
 If the petition is denied, OPT ends immediately or when the current EAD expires, whichever is later.
 If the petition is approved, his/her OPT and F-1 status are automatically extended until September 30th, the day before H-1B status will start.

 What’s a Cap-Gap Extension?